 Please note that some fees, such as deposits, meal plans, supplemental course fees and room damages will not be included on the Fordham bill.
 Participants who receive a bill for these charges from their chosen program are responsible for paying directly to cover these charges.

-Fordham per-term tuition charges cover the London Dramatic Academy and CBA’s London Spring Program and México, Brazil, and Spain Exchange programs’ tuition.
+Fordham per-term tuition charges cover the London Dramatic Academy and GSB’s London Spring Program and México, Brazil, and Spain Exchange programs’ tuition.
 Given the student’s continuing eligibility, all Fordham financial aid will be portable for these programs except room specific aid, work-study and Metro Grants.
 Tuition Remission, Tuition Exchange and FACHEX will continue in place for the three programs mentioned above.

 For all other ISAP programs, Fordham financial aid will be prorated, it cannot exceed the actual aid the student would be eligible for if in attendance at Fordham, and is subject to the following caps: